-Liz Tyler is Director of Learning Services for UK Schools at Pearson Education.
-She has worked for Pearson for 20 years and is responsible for the development of teaching and learning materials for use in UK primary and secondary schools and FE colleges.
-This involves understanding and interpreting educational policy and the latest research on effective pedagogies in order to create services that support teachers have a greater impact on learners.
+Liz Tyler - Chair of Trustees.
+Liz worked for Pearson for 22 years and was responsible for the development of teaching and learning materials for use in UK primary and secondary schools and FE colleges.
+This involved understanding and interpreting educational policy and the latest research on effective pedagogies in order to create services that support teachers have a greater impact on learners.
 She has been a secondary school governor in the past.
-Liz has just been appointed as Chair of Trustees.

-Ian Busby is a partner in the consulting arm of a London law firm.
+Ian Busby - Vice Chair of Trustees and Chair of pay and audit.
+Ian is a partner in the consulting arm of a London law firm.
 He is on the advisory board of the CCP Research Foundation that focuses on conduct and ethics in financial services.
 He is the former chair of the NHS Oxfordshire Clinical Commissioning Group.
 Ian's children have attended Cheney School since 2009.